-(B) Advisor.
+(C) Advisor.

-The respondent and the complainant may have an advisor throughout the disciplinary process.
+The respondent may choose to bring an advisor for support throughout the disciplinary process.
+The advisor (i.e., support person) may be any person other than a witness.
 The advisor may only counsel the student and may not actively participate in the disciplinary process, unless clarification is needed as determined by the hearing body.

-(C) Written statements and witnesses.

-The respondent and the complainant, in charges involving sexual misconduct, may submit a written statement, invite relevant factual witnesses to attend, invite character witnesses to submit written statements, ask questions of witnesses called by others, and will be notified of potential witnesses to be called.
-The respondent and the complainant must submit a list of potential witnesses to the hearing body at least two business days prior to the hearing.
-The university may present witnesses as well as question those presented by the respondent and the complainant.
+- (D) Witnesses. - (1) The respondent may invite relevant factual witnesses to attend, ask questions of witnesses called by others, and will be notified of potential witnesses to be called. - (2) The university may present witnesses as well as question those presented by the respondent and will notify the respondent of invited witnesses. - (3) Respondents may also invite up to three character witnesses to submit written statements for the hearing body's review.
+A character witness is considered to be a person who attests to another's moral conduct and reputation.
+Character witness statements will only be considered during sanctioning process if a violation is found. - (4) Expert witnesses are not permitted.

-(D) Witness absence.

-The hearing body may allow written statements if, for good reason, a fact witness cannot attend the hearing.

-(E) Consultants.

 In cases requiring special expertise, the hearing body may appoint individuals with appropriate expertise to serve as consultants to the hearing body.
-The consultants may be present and provide information as called upon during the hearing but will not vote.

-(F) Standard of evidence.
+The consultant may be present and provide information as called upon during the hearing but will not vote. - (E) Standard of evidence.

 A student will only be found in violation if a preponderance of evidence supports the charges.

+(F) Majority vote required.

-In the event of a tie, the board will continue to deliberate.
-If after the board determines that exhaustive deliberations have occurred and a majority decision is not reached the student will be found not in violation.
+A student will not be found in violation unless a majority of the hearing body finds the student in violation.
+In the event of a tie, the hearing body will continue to deliberate.
+If after the hearing body determines that exhaustive deliberations have occurred and a majority decision is not reached, the student will be found not in violation.

-(G) In cases where prompt review is essential (e.g., when graduation or the end of the academic year is imminent) the accused may be offered the option of an expedited administrative review consisting of an administrative decision or administrative hearing.
-The accused student may decline such expedited review without the expectation that the process can be completed on an expedited timeline.
+(G) In cases where prompt review is essential (e.g., when graduation or the end of the academic year is imminent) the respondent may be offered the option of an administrative review consisting of an administrative decision or administrative hearing.
+The respondent may decline such expedited review without the expectation that the process can be completed on an expedited timeline.

-(Board approval dates: 3/2/2001, 7/11/2003, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016)
+(Board approval dates: 3/2/2001, 7/11/2003, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016, 5/31/2019)

-3335-23-11 Attendance.
+3335-23-13 Attendance.

-Because the most accurate and fair review of the facts can best be accomplished when all parties are present, the respondent and complainant are strongly encouraged to attend and participate.
+Because the most accurate and fair review of the facts can best be accomplished when all parties are present, the respondent and invited witnesses are strongly encouraged to attend and participate.
 If an individual does not choose to attend a hearing, the charges will be reviewed as scheduled on the basis of the information available, and a decision will be made.
 Although no inference may be drawn against a student for failing to attend a hearing or remaining silent, the hearing will proceed and the conclusion will be based on the evidence presented.
-No decision shall be based solely on the failure of the respondent or the complainant to attend the hearing or answer the charges.
+No decision shall be based solely on the failure of the respondent to attend the hearing or answer the charges.
+In special circumstances, written statements may be considered by the hearing body when a respondent or witness does not attend or fully participate in a hearing.

-(Board approval dates: 3/2/2001, 4/8/2016)
+(Board approval dates: 3/2/2001, 4/8/2016, 5/31/2019)

-3335-23-12 Record of proceedings.
+3335-23-14 Record of proceedings.